Plan your first trip in TRIPS

 - Choose and prepare a GPX for TRIPS if you are unsure whether the file is ready

-Once the route loads, TRIPS can calculate route-level and day-level planning outputs.
+Once the route loads, the planner can calculate route-level and day-level outputs.

 Read next: